Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Verifiers

 You must provide a verifier for each activity listed on your detailed ABS.
 We are unable to guide you in selecting your verifiers.
-It is recommended to avoid using a friend or family member as a verifier.
+Whenever possible, avoid using a friend or family member as a verifier.

 You must comply with the instructions provided or your application will be disqualified.